- Develop strategies to avoid being burdened with debt.

 - Take $100 out of the bank and don’t spend a penny more.

 - Avoid gourmet coffee shops.

-You may or may not be among the American consumers who buy 35 million cans of Bud Light each day, or 150,000 pounds of Starbucks coffee, or 2.4 million Burger King hamburgers.
-Yours may not be one of the 70 percent of US households with an unopened consumer-electronics product lying around.
-Bottom line: If at age 28 you have a good education and a good job, a $60,000 income, and a $70,000 debt (by no means an implausible scenario) there’s a very good reason why you should think hard about controlling your debt.
-Your level of indebtedness will be a key factor in your ability—or inability—to reach your long-term financial goals, such as home ownership, a dream trip, and, perhaps most importantly, a reasonably comfortable retirement.
+You may or may not be among the American consumers who buy thirty-five million cans of Bud Light each day, or 150,000 pounds of Starbucks coffee, or 2.4 million Burger King hamburgers.
+Yours may not be one of the 70 percent of U.S. households with an unopened consumer-electronics product lying around.7 Bottom line – if, at age twenty-eight, you have a good education and a good job, a $60,000 income, and a $70,000 debt—by no means an implausible scenario—there’s a very good reason why you should think hard about controlling your debt: your level of indebtedness will be a key factor in your ability—or inability—to reach your longer-term financial goals, such as home ownership, a dream trip, and, perhaps most importantly, a reasonably comfortable retirement.

 Before we go any further, we need to nail down a couple of key concepts.
 First, just what, exactly, do we mean by personal finances?
 Finance itself concerns the flow of money from one place to another, and your personal finances concern your money and what you plan to do with it as it flows in and out of your possession.
 Essentially, then, personal finance is the application of financial principles to the monetary decisions that you make either for your individual benefit or for that of your family.